maurocordioli/viperus/README.md

 no Go projects are built using Viperus.

 ## Feature
-merge configurration from toml,dotenv,json,yaml files and clap options in sigle typed hash structure. with defaults, and type cheking
+merge configuration from toml,dotenv,json,yaml files and clap options in sigle typed hash structure. with defaults, and type cheking

 ## loging/debug